It's a chance to go to the 2004 Super Bowl, check out the scenery in Costa Rica and play golf at some of Steamboat's most notable courses.

-Yampa Valley Medical Center, the Rotary Club and high school students benefited from the event through the Doak Walker Memorial Endowment Fund.
+It's also a chance to help support Yampa Valley Medical Center, the Rotary Club and area high school students through the Doak Walker Memorial Endowment Fund.

-The tournament has generated support from title sponsors including well-known corporations such as Pepsi, Coors and Invesco.
+The tournament has already gotten support from title sponsors like Pepsi, Coors and Invesco.

 or e-mail firstname.lastname@example.org